ChristopheSim/Barathon/README.md

 #### `DBAccess` and `JSONAccess`
 These classes are used to connect to the differents DB (neo4j, json).

-The `DBAcces` class has variables to connect to your neo4j database (There is information above).
+The `DBAccess` class has variables to connect to your neo4j database (There is information above).

 #### `App`
-This class is the acces's point of the program for the user.
+This class is the access' point of the program for the user.

 The class will generate the user with his caracteristics and will run the research.
 We can develop the project by mofifying the differents requests made by the CLI.